RightToLeft

 },

-TreeView arrows that require a 45 degree rotation when expanded and should also be mirrored can adapt to RTL using this states:
+TreeView arrows requiring 45-degree rotation when expanded and mirroring can adapt using these states:

 "rightToLeft":